 Kyoto was by far one of our favourite areas in Japan.
-In fact no trip to Japan is complete without a visit to Kyoto.
+In fact, no trip to Japan is complete without a visit to Kyoto.
 The trouble is that it is so easy to get overwhelmed by all that Kyoto has to offer.

-The hardest part of recommending where to stay in Kyoto is that it really depends on what you’re looking for.
+The hardest part of recommending what areas to stay in Kyoto is that it really depends on what you’re looking for.
 There is no ‘best area to stay in Kyoto’ as it all depends on what’s important for your trip.
 To help with this we’ve made a list of the best places in Kyoto based on what you might be looking for.
 We hope this helps you find the best area to stay in Kyoto during your trip as well as the best Kyoto accommodation for your stay.

 Some of the places to stay we recommend are ryokans and if this is your first visit to Kyoto these may need some explanation.
-A ryokan is very different to a western style hotel.
-The biggest difference is that traditional Japanese ryokans won’t have a bed in your room, instead a tatami mat is rolled out on the floor in the evening.
+A ryokan is very different from a western style hotel.
+The biggest difference is that traditional Japanese ryokans won’t have a bed in your room, instead, a tatami mat is rolled out on the floor in the evening.
 Some offer Kimonos and encourage you to wear them while you are in the Ryokan and all ryokans will expect you to take your shoes off when you enter.
 There is also often a public bath called an onsen in lieu of a private bath or shower, although many of the Ryokans we recommend do have private bathrooms.
 Don’t let this discourage you from staying in a ryokan however as it is truly an authentic way to experience local culture.

 On that note, if you are a female solo traveller and are heading to Japan for the first time check out this girl’s guide to travelling solo in Japan.

 And if you are heading to Tokyo check out this wonderful 5 day Tokyo itinerary.

 So with that in mind, let’s look at the best areas to stay in Kyoto.

 The top 3 places to stay in Kyoto